novoqoorsky/Unpacker2/README.txt

 Installation:
 - Download the Unpacker2 directory
-- run make in the tinyxml directory
+- compile in the tinyxml directory
+  - g++ -c tinyxml2.cpp
+  - ar rvs tinyxml2.a tinyxml2.o
 - run make in the Unpacker2 directory

 - Download the tools2 directory